ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

     * [Partial Mocking via Spies](#partial-mocking-via-spies)
 <!-- TOC -->

 This is still a draft.
-Markdown is used for better reability.
+Markdown is used for better readability.
 The rendered version of this guide is available at https://github.com/rainerhahnekamp/ngrx/blob/docs/signals/testing/projects/ngrx.io/content/guide/signals/signal-store/testing.md.

-Once we see that the content is ready, we will replace markdown with `<code>`.
+Once the content is finalized, we will replace markdown with `<code>` tags.

 The examples used in this guide are available at https://github.com/rainerhahnekamp/ngrx-signal-store-testing

 ## Introduction

-### On Testing in general
+### On Testing in General

-A Signal Store is a simple Angular Service.
-So the same testing techniques you use for services apply to Signal Stores as well.
-Because of that, this testing guide will focus on providing examples for common testing scenarios.
+A Signal Store is a simple Angular Service, so the same testing techniques you use for services apply to Signal Stores as well.
+This guide focuses on providing examples for common testing scenarios.

-A challenging part of testing is to know how to handle asynchronous tasks and mocking.
-The examples are using the Jest (v29.5), but the same principles apply to other testing frameworks.
+A challenging part of testing is knowing how to handle asynchronous tasks and mocking.
+The examples use Jest (v29.5), but the same principles apply to other testing frameworks.

-There are two scenarios when it comes to testing:
+There are two main scenarios for testing:

 1. Testing the `signalStore` itself,
-2. Testing a component/service which uses the Signal Store.
+2. Testing a component or service that uses the Signal Store.

-Whereas in the first scenario, mocking will happen for dependencies of the Signal Store, scenario 2 requires to mock the Signal Store itself.
+In the first scenario, you’ll mock the dependencies of the Signal Store, while in the second scenario, you’ll mock the Signal Store itself.

 ### What to test

-We are testing the SignalStore and are therefore communicating with it as any component or service: Via its public API.
+When testing the Signal Store, you should interact with it as any component or service would: through its public API.

-One of the main concerns of testing is their maintenance.
-The more tests are coupled to the internal implementation, the more likely the more often they will break.
-Public APIs are more stable and therefore less likely going to change.
+One of the main concerns of testing is maintainability.
+The more tests are coupled to the internal implementation, the more likely they are to break frequently.
+Public APIs are more stable and less likely to change.

-For example, if we want to test our store in a loading state, we shouldn't set the loading property directly.
-Instead, we should trigger the a loading method and assert against an exposed computed or slice.
-Why?
-Because we don't want to depend on the internal implementation, e.g. what properties are set when the loading state is triggered.
+For example, if you want to test your store in a loading state, you shouldn’t set the loading property directly.
+Instead, trigger a loading method and assert against an exposed computed property or slice.
+This approach avoids dependency on the internal implementation, such as specific properties set during the loading state.

-Looking at testing from this perspective it is clear that we don't want in any way access any private properties or methods of the Signal Store.
-We also don't run `patchState`, if the state is protected.
+From this perspective, it’s clear that you shouldn’t access any private properties or methods of the Signal Store.
+Additionally, avoid running `patchState` if the state is protected.

 ### TestBed or not?

-The Signal Store is a function that returns a class.
-That means a test can instantiate the class and test it without the TestBed.
+The Signal Store is a function that returns a class, allowing a test to instantiate the class and test it without the `TestBed`.

-In practice, though, you will use the `TestBed` because among many advantages, it allows you to mock dependencies and triggers the execution of `effects`.
+However, in practice, you’ll use the `TestBed because it offers many advantages, such as mocking dependencies and triggering the execution of effects.

 Furthermore, crucial features of the SignalStore will not work, if they don't run in an injection context.
-Examples are the hooks `rxMethod` and `inject` in `withMethods()`.
+Examples include the `rxMethod`, `inject` in `withMethods()`, and `withHooks()`.

 <div class="alert is-helpful">